wslfung/site-configurator/README.md

 ### General

 - Need app icon
+- Tests, need to create some tests for the project.
+- Platform testing.
+Need to find an alternative to system encryption for Chromebook and possibly linux.
+Can't really store secret keys in plain text.
 - need to work on that background image scaling, it's not working right
 - need to clean up some console logging and better dialog integration with electron
 - Responsive for smaller screens, not a high priority as a desktop app, will would like to add it at some point